Princesurani/Phonebook/README.md

 # Phonebook
-To Add,Search and Update records in phonebook using C++
+To Add,Search and Update records in phonebook directory using C++